mikeleeco/sabr/README.md

     ## [1] 152.5421

-*Full calculation details are in the [wOBA and wRC+ calculation.Rmd file](https://github.com/mdlee12/sabr/vignettes/wOBA%20and%20wRC+%20calculation.Rmd)* + wRCp\_season makes a couple assumptions: 1.
+**Full calculation details are in the [wOBA and wRC+ calculation.Rmd file](https://github.com/mdlee12/sabr/blob/master/vignettes/wOBA%20and%20wRC%2B%20calculation.Rmd)**

+*wRCp\_season makes a couple assumptions:* 1.
 Park Factors are pulled from the Lahman Database - these are different from other sources 2.
 A player's primary position is used to remove pitchers from the League Runs/Plate Appearance calculation

 ------------------------------------------------------------------------